1. Crete

 5. Samos

-Samos is a one of a kind island in the Eastern Aegean.
+Samos is a one-of-a-kind island in the Eastern Aegean.
 It is known for its lush greenery, quaint villages, and stunning beaches.
 Uniquely, Samos is very close to the Turkish coast, so there are daily ferries to Kusadasi in Turkey.
 Samos is also a great place to hop to the nearby islands of Ikaria and Fourni.

 Samos was the home to Aesop and the math genius Pythagoras.
 Some famous philosophers like Epicurus and Melissus were also from Samos.
 Going further back, a myth says that the goddess Hera was from the island of Samos.
 The Ionic Dipteral Temple of Hera, the Great Altar, and the Sacred Road are two of the monuments that you should not miss.